Updated: August, 2018

 Marketing and advertising with AR

-The founders of the startup claim, the concept was born after sharing a joke in a pub about making picture of the Queen on a £20 note come to life.
-Since, BlippAr has created augmented-reality software behind ad campaigns for big brands including General Mills, Coca-Cola Company and Nestle.
+The founders of the startup claim, the concept was born after sharing a joke in a pub about making a picture of the Queen on a £20 note come to life.
+Since, Blippar has created augmented-reality software behind ad campaigns for big brands including General Mills, Coca-Cola Company and Nestle.

 Does the future look bright for marketing peeps?
 Check the post: Artificial Intelligence in Content Marketing: Can Bots Take over a Marketer’s Job?

 Unleashing the potential of augmented reality: new business opportunities

 AR potential is enormous.
 It’s just a matter of time and practice before businesses become completely augmented.
 You might be wondering, what’s the forecast for AR technology.
 We’ve decided to look into the crystal ball by examining the latest AR startups activity.
 Here are the trends: